tinder-javiertrejo/aws-emr-cost-calculator/README.md

 `AWS_ACCESS_KEY_ID - Your AWS Access Key ID AWS_SECRET_ACCESS_KEY - Your AWS Secret Access Key`

+### Install

+To install all requirements it's best to use
+`pip install -r requirements.txt`

+Users with python<2.7.9 won't be able to run the code if requests[security] isn't installed (which is listed in requirements.txt)

 ### License

 Distributed under the MIT license.
 See `LICENSE` for more information.